micmejia/bible-dump/AMPC/Acts/Acts 8.md

 But an angel of the Lord said to Philip, Rise and proceed southward _or_ at midday on the road that runs from Jerusalem down to Gaza.
-This is the desert [[^g]route].
+This is the desert [route].